Chapter 1:

 "Round the boys up, I'll treat you to some ramen."

-"Oh, thanks, boss, I'll tell the gang.
-Please wait for us, we'll pick you up."
+"Really?
+Thanks, boss!
+I'll tell everyone.
+Wait for us, we'll pick you up."

-"Nah, no need.
-I'm feeling good today, so I guess I'll drive.
-Just this once."
+"No need.
+I feel good today, so I guess I'll drive for once."

-The other line went into an anxious silence.
+The other line fell into an anxious silence.

 "Yeah, I will.
 See you later."

-Akira sighed as the call ended.
-He walked towards a cabinet display full of small trophies and medals.
+Akira sighed, then walked towards a cabinet display full of trophies and medals.
 Framed photographs, championship plaques, podium shots.

-But his gaze settled on the largest trophy in the center, drifting down to the keys beside it.
+But he settled on the largest trophy in the center, drifting down to the keys beside it.

 The tag read: Homura.

-Minutes later, the garage door rumbled open, spilling cool air inside.
-The red vehicle stood, patiently waiting for its first breath of the night sky in years.
+The garage door rumbled open, spilling cool air into it.
+The red machine stood, patiently waiting for its first breath of the night sky in years.

 “Hey, bud… We're going for a walk.”

-Sliding into the driver’s seat, Akira turned the key.
-Homura’s engine growled awake, headlights glaring at the street.
+Sliding into the driver’s seat, Akira kicked the pedals once or twice, then finally turned the key Homura’s engine growled awake, headlights glaring at the street.

 With a smooth shift, he eased her into the open road, pointing toward the mountain downhill.